mako-framework/docs/08_learn_more/00_date_and_time.md

 $dosTimestamp = $time->getDOSTimestamp();
 ```

-The `isLeapYear` method returns TRUE if the year of the Time instance is a leap year and FALSE if not.
+The `isLeapYear` method returns `true` if the year of the Time instance is a leap year and `false` if not.

 ```
 $isLeapYear = $time->isLeapYear();